Meet the Volunteers Behind the TBTB Executive Team

 KRISTAL JONES, VICE PRESIDENT

 and civilian members that generously make sacrifices to protect and support the well-being of others as well as the people who support them, their families.
-It was the many experiences Kristal’s husband, P.C.
-Michael Jones has had in his 23
+It was the many experiences Kristal’s husband an experienced Officer in his 23rd

 others could share their stories and have a network of support amongst other

 Dr. Vivien Lee, C.Psych., earned her Ph.D. from Western University and has extensive experience with diverse client populations, including: adults, adolescents, depression, anxiety, trauma, posttraumatic stress disorder (PTSD), chronic pain, and substance use.
 Since completing her residency, Dr. Lee has worked in the Psychological Trauma Program and Work, Stress, Health Program at the Centre for Addiction and Mental Health (CAMH).

 Dr. Lee also works with military veterans and first responders (e.g., police, paramedics, firefighters, dispatchers, correctional officers) and is a certified clinician trainer for the Road to Mental Readiness (R2MR) program developed by the Mental Health Commission of Canada (MHCC) and Department of National Defense (DND) and adapted for first responder services.
 She is registered with Medavie Blue Cross to work with members of Veteran Affairs Canada (VAC) and the Department of National Defence (DND).